WasiqulIslam/NoteBook/README.md

 ![image](https://github.com/user-attachments/assets/7050fbec-6a59-490b-9d8b-a1a20f0bc9d6)
 ![image](https://github.com/user-attachments/assets/91cbef0a-1bba-4e29-bd28-91f4df15b7e2)

-Howerver, if you forget the password I am not able to recover it.
-If you loss your notes it will be lost.
+However, if you forget the password, I will not be able to recover it.
+If you lose your notes, they will be permanently lost.

-Professional tips (for advanced users)-
+Professional tips (for advanced users):

-1. Keep your password/passcode in a secure place or do something similar.
+Keep your password/passcode in a secure place or use a reliable password manager.

-2. Keey your notes in a cloud location like Dropbox or Onedrive.
-But don't keep password in that same cloud location.
+Keep your notes in a cloud storage service such as Dropbox or OneDrive.
+However, do not store your password in the same cloud location.